PrismLauncher/metabolism/README.md

 There are two key concepts - providers and goals.
 Providers are metadata sources, and goals are metadata targets.
 For example, the `piston-meta` provider provides data to the `net.minecraft` goal.
-Goals always specify a single dependency on a source (for the sake of simplicity).
+Goals specify one or more dependencies on providers.

 Pass nothing to see full usage with a list of providers and goals.